 Ugo Aliogo, Bonny Oriarehu and Amaka Akpa

-As part of efforts to address the unemployment challenges in the country, the Executive Secretary, Knowledge Exchange Centre (KEC), Maria Glover, has stated that the desire of the group to train and equip 500 youths with employability skills required for employment in corporate organisations.
+As part of efforts to address the unemployment challenges in Nigeria, the Executive Secretary, Knowledge Exchange Centre (KEC), Maria Glover, has stated that the desire of the group to train and equip 500 youths with employability skills required for employment in corporate organisations.

-Glover who disclosed this weekend in Lagos at the maiden edition of the KEC Career Workshop 1.0 tagged: â€˜Winning in the 21st Century Job Marketâ€™, organised by KEC in conjunction with the Lagos State Ministry of Wealth of Creation, said as a group they are focused at bridging the skills gap in the labour, stating that there is a mismatch in the labour market which she noted revealed a situation where there are unemployed graduates without the requisite skills employers are looking for.
+Glover who disclosed this weekend in Lagos at the maiden edition of the KEC Career Workshop 1.0 tagged: â€˜Winning in the 21st Century Job Marketâ€™, organised by KEC in conjunction with the Lagos State Ministry of Wealth Creation, said the group is focused on bridging the skills gap in the labour.
+She stated that there is a mismatch in the labour market which she noted, revealed a situation where there are unemployed graduates without the requisite skills employers are looking for.

 Glover explained that the workshop was targeted at unemployed graduates, noting that their focus in the conference was to try to build the skills of the graduates to the standards required by employers of labour, â€œgiving the opportunities to expose them to employers of labour.â€

 She further stated that the two-day workshop has exposed the graduates to curriculum vitae writing, training, exposing them to employers of labour, personal development and career planning, interview skills and others.

 â€œSince we started, we have trained about 400 people, and have recorded about 80 percent success.
 Some of these individuals have been employed and others have started their businesses.
 We really want to scale that is why we are targeting not less than 500 individuals.